MaazOmair0815/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 Azure Synapse Analytics provides a single, consolidated data analytics platform for end-to end data analytics.
 In this exercise, you'll explore various ways to ingest and explore data.
 This exercise is designed as a high-level overview of the various core capabilities of Azure Synapse Analytics.
 Other exercises are available to explore specific capabilities in more detail.
 An Azure *Synapse Analytics workspace* provides a central point for managing data and data processing runtimes.
 You can provision a workspace using the interactive interface in the Azure portal, or you can deploy a workspace and resources within it by using a script or template.
 In most production scenarios, it's best to automate provisioning with scripts and templates so that you can incorporate resource deployment into a repeatable development and operations (*DevOps*) process.

-This exercise should take approximately **60** minutes to complete.

 ## Provision an Azure Synapse Analytics workspace

 In this Task, you'll use a combination of a PowerShell script and an ARM template to provision Azure Synapse Analytics.